-- The successful Proposer shall submit the final and complete CD's to the Project Manager and shall be responsible for printing the number of sets determined by the Design Team to be necessary.
-Printing costs to be paid by the College as a reimbursable expense to the Proposer. - The CMGC will competitively bid and cost out the construction phase for a GMP.
+- 1. The successful Proposer shall submit the final and complete CD's to the College's Project Manager and shall be responsible for printing the number of sets determined by the Design Team to be necessary.
+Printing costs to be paid by the College as a reimbursable expense to the Proposer. - 2.
+The CMGC will competitively bid out and provide costs of the construction phase for a GMP.
 The successful Proposer shall attend the pre-bid and pre-construction meetings.
 Successful Proposer shall collaborate with CMGC on responses to any substitution requests and may be asked to respond to questions and to provide additional support during the bid phase.